rexkoh425/tp/docs/UserGuide.md

 2. Download the latest version of `CliRental` from [here](https://github.com/AY2425S1-CS2113-T11-3/tp/releases).
 3. Copy the jar file into an empty folder.
 4. Open your terminal and navigate to the folder the jar file is placed in.
-5. Run java -jar tp.jar and you can start using right away.
+5. Run java -jar CliRental.jar and you can start using right away.

 ---
 ## File Saving